St. Anne's School, Jodhpur: Sports

 Apart from the playground the school has two basketball courts, a volleyball court, a table tennis room and a sports room.

 Every year the school organizes inter-house championship and the annual sports meet.
-The students interested in pursuing a particular sport are provided professional training in the evening at Barkatula Khan Stadium.
+The students interested in pursuing a particular sport are provided professional training in the evening at Barkatullah Khan Stadium.

 The students excelling in the inter-house activities participate in CBSE cluster, Zonal and National level championship.
 Some of the students have got admission in India’s best colleges through their achievements in sports.
-The St. Anne’s cricket team was the under 17-district champions in 2007.
+The St. Anne’s cricket team won the under 17-district champions in 2007.